iTwin/itwinjs-core/docs/learning/tutorials/showcase-to-viewer.md

 ### Goal

-This tutorial will take widgets from the sample showcase and add them into your iTwin Viewer using the ```uiProvider``` prop.
+This tutorial will take widgets from the sample showcase and add them into your iTwin Viewer using the ```uiProviders``` prop.

 ### Understanding the Sample Showcase